brunoromani1601/pre_experiment_design/README.md

    **🔍 How to find database IDs:**
    - Open your Notion database
    - Copy the ID from the URL: `https://notion.so/workspace/DATABASE_ID?v=...`
-   - Or run `python find_notion_databases.py` to list all accessible databases
+   - Or use the Notion API to list your databases

 6. **Run the application**
    ```bash